joactr/AnnoTheia/README.md

     --output-dir ${PATH_TO_OUTPUT_DIR}
 ```

 - **Supervise & Annotate** the candidate scenes detected by the toolkit.
-Once the previous script warns you about a completed long video:
+Once the script above warns you that a video has been fully processed, you can run the following command:

 ```
 python main_gui.py --scenes-info-path ${PATH_TO_SCENES_INFO_CSV}